zammad/zammad-org/src/sr/reference/privacy.md

 No user information is stored or cached on geo.zammad.com.

-As part of its service-level agreement (SLA) functionality, Zammad requires detailed, localized calendar information (_e.g.,_ to set the time zone and accommodate national holidays and daylight savings time).
+As part of its service-level agreement (SLA) functionality, Zammad requires detailed, localized calendar information (e.g. to set the time zone and accommodate national holidays and daylight savings time).
 The GeoCalendar service is used to retrieve this information.